jmjuanes/electron-ejs/README.md

 ## API

-### ejs = new electronEjs(data, options)
+### electronEjs(data, options)

-This method initializes the `electron-ejs` parser.
+Initializes the `electron-ejs` parser.
 This can take the following arguments:

 #### data

-An object with the data that will be used as a variables in your `ejs` files.
+An object with the data that will be used as a variable in your `ejs` files.

 #### options

 An object with the `ejs` options.
 The list with all the options are available here: [https://github.com/mde/ejs#options](https://github.com/mde/ejs#options).

+The `filename` options is not necessary and will be ignored.

 ## Want to contribute?